So, you want to become a physician assistant?

 Becoming a PA is relatively straightforward:

-- Get prerequisites and healthcare experience
+- Complete the required prerequisites and healthcare experience

 - Pass your PANCE (Physician Assistant National Certification Exam)